 Camusdarach steals the show in the 1983 movie Local Hero.
 It’s stunning, even on an overcast day.
-I find it funny watching Local Hero knowing that the village with the now famous red phone box is Pennan in Aberdeenshire, yet they step outside the inn and suddenly they’re walking on a beach in the West Highlands some 170 odd miles away.
+It’s funny watching Local Hero knowing that the village with the famous red phone box is Pennan in Aberdeenshire, yet they step outside the inn and suddenly they’re walking on a beach in the West Highlands 170 miles away.

-We enjoyed a nice long walk at Camusdarach and more clambering on rocks.
-The boy did some fast running and larking around.
-He even appears to have mastered the art of levitation during his visit as you’ll see from the photo below.
+We enjoyed a nice long walk at on the beach and more clambering on rocks.
+The boy did some fast running and larked around like a goofball.
+He even seems to have mastered the art of levitation as you’ll see from the photo below.

-When the weather conspires against you there’s only one thing for it – find somewhere decent to eat and drink and stay there.
+When the weather conspires against you there’s only one thing for it – find somewhere nice to eat and drink and stay there.

 The Tea Garden was the perfect choice for lunch and an escape from the rain.
 It was busy but we were lucky and managed to get a table without waiting.
 We’d read that it was dog friendly.
 It far exceeded our expectations.

 The boy was greeted like royalty and promptly given water and a biscuit.
 He was delighted.
 Better still they had doggy ice-cream on the menu and three flavours no less.
-He opted for banana & honey and hoovered the tub down in record time, guarding the pot jealously like Gollum with his precious ring.
+He opted for banana & honey and hoovered the tub down in record time, guarding the pot jealously.

 Our food was excellent and of a really high standard.
 I decided to make a beast of myself and have some rocky road and a second glass of wine.
 Mr G said he was too sick with man flu for cake.
-The rocky road was out of this world.
-The best I’ve ever eaten.
-I went into wax lyrical mode then realised my mistake.
-I mumbed the offer of a taste to Mr G through gritted teeth.
+The rocky road was amazing, the best I’ve ever eaten.
+Wow – I went into wax lyrical mode then realised my mistake.
+I mumbled the offer of a taste to Mr G through gritted teeth.
 “I won’t be able to taste it thanks to my cold” he said “but go on” grrrrrr.
 Apparently it was so good that even with man flu he could tell that it was indeed the best rocky road ever made.

-The Chlachain Inn was where we ate our evening meal on both nights of our trip.
-It’s also where we stayed.
-The inn has four well furnished and comfortable guest rooms with a double costing £78 a night for B&B – excellent value in the height of “summer”.
-As if to mock us our room had patio doors and a nice little decked ground level balcony.
-Needless to say the prospect of sitting out wearing our waterproofs didn’t appeal.
+That weekend we ate our evening meals at Chlachain Inn, which is also where we stayed.
+The inn has four comfortable, guest rooms.
+We paid £78 a night for B&B which was great value for ‘summer’.
+As if to mock us, our room had patio doors and a ground level balcony – the prospect of sitting outside wearing waterproofs didn’t appeal.

-The menu was varied with everything from burgers and pasta, to an extensive choice of seafood.
+The inn had a varied dinner menu ranging from burgers and pasta, to an extensive choice of seafood.
 The portions were humungous – I ate what I could.
 Mr G on the other hand sees a heaped plate as a challenge.
 On our first night he mentioned that he didn’t have much appetite due to man flu then preceded to wolf down a mountain of macaroni cheese.
 He spent the rest of the evening telling me how full he felt.

-So the wonderful sunny trip to Mallaig I’d imagined, with cloud free skies, azure blue waters and long, light days didn’t quite pan out that way but we made the most of it and it’s a trip we’ll still look back on fondly.
-Even in foul weather the beauty of the places we visited shone through.
+So, the wonderful sunny trip to Mallaig I’d imagined with cloudless skies, azure blue waters and long, light days didn’t pan out quite as expected but we made the most of it and it’s a trip we’ll look back on fondly.
+Even in foul weather the beauty shone through.

 Not far into our rainy journey home I had one final place I wanted to see.
 A little island on a lochan (Lochan Dubh) by Loch Eilt.
-It had caught my eye on the way to Mallaig a couple of days previously.
+It had caught my eye on our drive to Mallaig.

-It was a beautiful peaceful spot and worth another soaking.
-Even in pea soup thick cloud and mist it was gorgeous.
+It was worth another soaking, as even in pea soup cloud and mist it was gorgeous.

 Until next time ……..